 Each year no more than five percent of graduating seniors and one percent of juniors are invited to join the UCI Chapter, making it more selective than Latin Honors.

 Phi Beta Kappa Membership is known in the United States as an exclusive mark of academic distinction, and is widely recognized as a mark of excellence by graduate schools and future employers.

 Membership in Phi Beta Kappa is by invitation only; students may not apply.
 Membership is based on outstanding academic achievement in the liberal arts and sciences.
 The caliber of the candidate’s work should be of exceptional distinction and shall be elected primarily on the basis of broad cultural interests, scholarly achievement, and good character.

 A review of an individual candidate’s academic record reveals that they have participated in a broad, and strong liberal arts academic program and that candidates meet liberal unit numbers and GPA requirements.

 Only graduating seniors and high achieving juniors (third year students who entered UCI as freshmen) are considered for membership.
-A faculty committee of Phi Beta Kappa members makes the final decisions regarding membership.
-Additional criteria are listed below:
+A faculty committee of Phi Beta Kappa members makes the final decisions regarding membership

-High scholarship: Graduating seniors elected to Phi Beta Kappa typically have a cumulative GPA of 3.60 or higher; juniors typically have a GPA of 3.75.
+High scholarship: Graduating seniors elected to Phi Beta Kappa on average have a cumulative GPA of 3.60 or higher, and juniors have a GPA of 3.75.
 However, no one is elected to Phi Beta Kappa solely on the basis of GPA.

 Residency requirements: Students must have completed at least six quarters of work in residence at UCI.
 This residency requirement also applies to transfer and second baccalaureate students.